 This course prepares the student to effectively implement the nursing care plan for client populations with health alterations while utilizing professional standards of practice.
 Content includes disease processes, systems review, nutrition, and infection control.
 Community facilities provide settings for clinical experience that is focused on skill competencies.
-The following required documentation must be received 2 weeks prior to the first day of class in order to be accepted into the program.
-Students must possess a current American Heart Association Healthcare Provider CPR card, evidence of a negative TB test within the last year or a negative chest x-ray, and a completed health form.
-Students must meet the technical standards of the program.
-Students must also complete an academic skills assessment prior to the start of the course.
-An appointment can be made by calling the Academic Testing Center at 301-790-2800 ext 305.
-Students are expected to maintain an 80% average in the theory and pass the clinical component in order to successfully complete the course.
 Total of 70 hours of lecture, 30 hours of laboratory, and 60 hours of clinical.
 Laboratory fee required.
-Prerequisite: ENG 099 and MAT 098 or concurrent enrollment.
+Prerequisite: ENG 099 and MAT 098.
 Semesters offered: Fall, Spring, Summer.
 7 Credits